Tanymastix stagnalis

 Tanymastix stagnalis is a species of Anostraca (fairy shrimp) that lives in temporary pools across Europe.
 It may reach up to 2 cm in some areas and has 11 pairs of bristly, flattened appendages.
 It swims upside-down and filters food particles from the water.
-It is the only species of Anostraca in Ireland, having been discovered in Rahasane turlough in 1974.
+It is the only species of Anostraca in Ireland, having been discovered in Rahasane Turlough in 1974.

 Description

 Tanymastix stagnalis has a pair of stalked eyes, and 11 pairs of thoracic appendages, called phyllopodia.
 The abdomen bears no appendages except for the caudal furca and the external genitalia.
 In the male the genitalia are a pair of retractable hemipenes, while the female has a brood pouch with two spines.
 The antennae are also sexually dimorphic, being prehensile in males.
 At the end of the abdomen, a caudal furca is made up of two red cercopods, which are long, thin and setose.

 Reports of the size of Tanymastix stagnalis vary.
 In Spain, it is reported to reach lengths of 7–9 mm, while Macedonian examples reach 8–17 mm, and French specimens have been reported as long as 20 mm.

-T. stagnalis can be most easy distinguished from other species in the order by the form of the males' antennae and frontal appendages.
+Tanymastix stagnalis can be most easy distinguished from other species in the order by the form of the males' antennae and frontal appendages.